Close Menu

 • Are those alternatives becoming more attractive to your customers?

-• How are emerging trends (e.g., technology, consumer behavior) changing substitution risks?
+• How are emerging trends (e.g., technology, consumer behaviour) changing substitution risks?

-Porter’s Five Forces remains a powerful diagnostic tool for navigating uncertainty.
-Whether entering a new market, launching a product, or responding to shifts in the economy, the framework offers clarity around complex dynamics.
-It encourages leaders to think beyond internal capabilities and to factor in external pressures that may influence their trajectory.
+Porter’s Five Forces is a valuable tool for understanding uncertainty in various business scenarios.
+Whether you’re entering a new market, launching a product, or adapting to economic changes, this framework provides clarity on complex dynamics.
+It encourages leaders to consider not only their internal capabilities but also the external pressures that can impact their direction.

 Using this model regularly allows you to: